 Otoacoustic Emission Testing:Assesses the function of the sensory hearing cells within the cochlea or inner ear.
 A soft probe is placed in the ear.
 A variety of sounds are presented to the ear, and a microphone records the response from the sensory cells within the hearing system.
 The patient does not have to respond during test and otoacoustic emissions can be measured while the patient is awake or asleep.

-Auditory Brainstem Response (ABR):Band-aid like electrodes are placed on the head.
+Auditory Brainstem Response (ABR):Band-aid like electrodes are placed on the forehead and ears.
 Sound is presented via headphones, and the electrodes average the brain wave responses to sound.
 This special test allows an audiologist to determine hearing abilities while a child or adult sleeps.
 If a child cannot sleep soundly for this procedure, sedation may need to be used to obtain accurate results.

 Counseling:The Audiologists at Trinity Health provide counseling regarding the type and degree of hearing loss, the effects of the hearing loss on the individual and the family, and management options immediately following testing.

 Hearing loss can be classified into the following categories:

 - Slight/Minimal Hearing loss (16 to 25 dB HL)

 - Mild Hearing Loss (26 to 40 dB HL)

 - Moderate Hearing Loss (41 to 55 dB HL)

 - Mod.-Severe Hearing Loss (56 to 70 dB HL)